 A traditional project assesses a need and defines a complete set of requirements to satisfy the need.
-From these requirements, a due date and budget is established.
+From these requirements, a due date and budget are established.
 Once these are established, any changes are fit in as possible.
 All metrics are accumulated against this type of project.
 Value does not enter the measurement.

-All requirements stated at the beginning of the project have been satisfied
+Requirements: All requirements stated at the beginning of the project have been satisfied

-Budget allocated at the start of the project was not exceeded
+Budget: Budget allocated at the start of the project was not exceeded

-Date for completion of the project was not exceeded
+Timeline: Date for completion of the project was not exceeded

 Agile/Scrum project measurement criteria